FreddyB1/BRW/README.md

 ### Reading

-Values can either be passed by reference or returned.
-The value returned or passed by reference is converted to a PAWN cell (4-bytes).
+Values can either be called-by-reference or returned.
+The value returned or called-by-reference is converted to a PAWN cell (4-bytes).
 Each time a function is called, the specific amount of bytes each data type holds are advanced on the file, e.g, INT16 will advance 2 bytes.

 ```pawn
 //Signed INT8 (signed byte)
 BRW::ReadInt8(BRW:handle, &int8 = 0); //Range [-127, 127]